HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Kentia Palm Vs Areca Palm

 The Kentia is often confused with the Areca palm and vice versa.
 They both have similar looks from a distance, but the trick to telling them apart is to look at the leaves.
-The Kentia has wider and bigger leaves that are a little more coarse than the more slender feather like leaves found on the Areca.
+The Kentia has wider and bigger leaves that are a little coarser than the more slender feather like leaves found on the Areca.

-Howea forsteriana - Kentia / Paradise Palm
+Howea forsteriana - Kentia Palm / Paradise Palm

 Close up image showing a leaf of a Howea forsteriana / Kentia Palm